zendbit/nim_zfcore/README.md

 # zfcore
-zfcore is high performance asynchttpserver and web framework for mim lang
+zfcore is high performance asynchttpserver and web framework for nim lang